ptsteadman/notebook/stories/summer-of-entropy.md

 An one-legged dachshund jumped over Chris's feet, chasing a group of sleek, beautiful dogs.
 The dogs were running in circles around the bar's veranda, wriggling between wooden benches and tables full of young people.
-As Chris turned to watch the dogs, he caught the eyes of a skinny, dark-haired woman.
+As Chris turned to watch the dogs, he caught the eyes of a skinny, dark-haired woman, and smiled.

 "Hi, are you here for the tech meetup?"
 Chris asked.